 - Attach the second side panel to the back panel as in step 4, and support it until it firms up.
 Attach the front panel.
 Use cans and cartons to support the panels until they dry completely; overnight is ideal, but depending on temperature and humidity, your royal icing might dry faster.

 - When the royal icing has dried rock-hard, you can attach the roof, one piece at a time.
 (Remove any cans/cartons from inside the house before attaching the roof.)
-Let the house dry completely before decorating—a minimum of 4 hours, preferably overnight.
+Let the house dry completely before decorating—a minimum of 4 hours, but preferably overnight.

 Have a plan for decorating.
 Think about how you want your house to look and what candy should go where.